Ritesh004/Music-genre-clustering-based-on-audio-features/README.md

 ## 📂 Project Structure

+- `Music-genre-clustering-based-on-audio-features
-- `AIMLproject2.ipynb`: Main notebook containing the entire pipeline from data loading to clustering and visualization.
+.ipynb`: Main notebook containing the entire pipeline from data loading to clustering and visualization.
 - Datasets: Audio features dataset (assumed to be loaded in the notebook)

 ## 🚀 How to Run